theheraldproject/theheraldproject.github.io/payload/beacon.md

-people do not bother to fill in) or require the scanning of a QR code at a venue (which many people do not do), this history would be built up automatically on each user's phone if they had been present under the same beacon.
+people do not bother to fill in) or require the scanning of a QR code at a venue (which many people do not do), this history would be built up automatically on each user's phone if they had been present under the same beacon for a while.

-The range 0x30-0x37 is reserved for this Payload.
+The Squire envelope payload ID range 0x30-0x37 is reserved for this Payload.

 This payload is identical to the Simple and Secured payloads except that it provides an additional read characteristic